Learning Abroad Center

 • Tour of Anne Hathaway’s Cottage (Shakespeare's wife’s home)

-• Tour of Royal Shakespeare Company theaters
+• Tour and performance at Royal Shakespeare Company theaters

 Flight